Hemicordulia intermedia

 known as the yellow-spotted emerald.
 It inhabits slow flowing rivers, lagoons and ponds across northern Australia.

 Hemicordulia intermedia is a small to medium-sized, black and yellow dragonfly with long legs.
 In both males and females the inboard edge of the hindwing is rounded.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+The species name intermedia is derived from the Latin intermedius ("intermediate" or "between"), referring to the species being regarded as intermediate between Hemicordulia tau and Hemicordulia australiae.